Kintyre/ksconf/README.md

     will be lost.
 (This needs improvement.)

     positional arguments:
       SOURCE             The source configuration file to pull changes from.
                          (Typically the 'local' conf file)
       TARGET             Configuration file or directory to push the changes into.
                          (Typically the 'default' folder) When a directory is given instead of a file then the same file name is assumed for both SOURCE and TARGET

     optional arguments:
       -h, --help         show this help message and exit --batch, -b        Use batch mode where all configuration settings are automatically promoted.
 All changes are moved from the source to the target file and the source file will be blanked or removed.
       --interactive, -i  Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and keys.
                          The user will be able to apply, skip, or edit the changes being promoted.
 (This functionality was inspired by 'git add --patch').
       --force, -f        Disable safety checks.
       --keep, -k         Keep conf settings in the source file.
 This means that changes will be copied into the target file instead of moved there.
-      --keep-empty KEEP_EMPTY
-                            Keep the source file, even if after the settings promotions the file has no content.
+      --keep-empty       Keep the source file, even if after the settings promotions the file has no content.
 By default, SOURCE will be removed if all content has been moved into the TARGET location.
 Splunk will re-create any necessary local files on the fly.

 ### ksconf.py merge